 Section 3609-a of the Education Law will govern the schedule of school district payments as well as the manner in which monthly aid payments are calculated.
 Section 3609-a includes computerized aids payable as General Support for Public Schools (GSPS) except for aids which are covered under the Section 3609-b (Excess Cost) payment schedule and Section 3609-d (BOCES Aid) payments as well as Textbook, Software and Library Materials Aids.
 Growth Aid and Full Day Kindergarten Aid will not be paid until June 2006.
-Section 3609-f, as proposed, will govern the schedule of school district Sound Basic Education Aid payments as well as the manner in which monthly aid payments are calculated.
 Small Cities Aid is covered by Section 3609-c.
 In addition, Section 3609-e of the Education Law governs the schedule of school district payments for School Tax Relief (STAR).
 This payment is intended to reimburse school districts for school property tax exemptions granted pursuant to Section 425 of the Real Property Tax Law.
+In addition, Sound Basic Education Aid will be paid monthly in proportion to aid payable under section 3609-a, except that districts will receive no more than 70% of total aid due for the 2005-06 school year by March 31, 2006.

 For GSPS aid payable in the 2005-06 school year, school districts will receive the lesser of (i) the sum of the aid calculated at the time of enactment of the Aid to Localities Budget or (ii) actual claims at the time of payment.
-A district may not exceed the sum of apportionments reported in the school aid computer listing entitled "BT033-1," which was released in January 2005 with the issuance of the 2005-06 Executive Budget.
+A district may not exceed the sum of apportionments reported in the school aid computer listing entitled "SA050-6," which was released in March 2005 with the issuance of the 2005-06 enacted Budget.
 Any remaining unpaid amount of aid due to a school district will be paid on the first business day of September, 2006.
 The payment schedule has several features: